jasonrichardsmith/google-cloud-ms-demo-on-aws-nanovms/README.md

 - Consul is used for service discovery with DNS and they applications get a resolv.conf in etc that points to an internal NLB that has static IPS.
 The NLB targets a Consul cluster.
 - All services that need to be discovered come with a ```consul.json``` which defines a Consul Service.
-This is autoloaded into AWs Parameter store and eventually pushed into Consul.
+This is autoloaded into AWS Parameter store and eventually pushed into Consul.
 All Consul features of a service including healthchecks are supported.
 - Every application has a ```config.json```, which tells ops how to build the vms and where to put it.
 - Every folder has a ```Dockerfile``` that builds the AWS AMIs.